rakudo/rakudo/docs/language_versions.md

   but just didn't have time: the missing regex backtracking controls, the sub-byte int types, non-parameter cases of coercion types, things we discover people miss especially in IO, etc.
-* Goal is sometime in 2016; we'll judge it based upon what we see (like, if there is a strong desire to get an incremental update out the door to cover things people really block on not having, we can do so)
+* Goal is sometime in 2017; we'll judge it based upon what we see (like, if there is a strong desire to get an incremental update out the door to cover things people really block on not having, we can do so)

-A lot of effort in 2016 will go on performance engineering and making things more robust.
+A lot of effort in 2016 was focused on performance engineering and making things more robust.
+This work will continue until the eventual feature freeze and release.
 Macros and slangs are the biggest post-6.c project language wise;
 if they happen to be in great shape by 6.d then they can make it in, but if not they'd be a reasonable target for 6.e.